KrisChan33/BatchScripts/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Just go to the Folder of "Bash File/Bash Scripts" Folder
+1. Just go to the Folder of "Batch File/Bash Scripts" Folder

 2.  choose what Batch Script you want to download